cynthiateeters/feedreader/README.md

 The new API at https://rsstojson.udacity.com/parseFeed does not have a contentSnippet within its JSON.
 This is leading to the empty \<p\>\</p\> element.
 This, to me, is a bug in the code as it expects contentSnippet to exist.

-My first test, checking to see if the Title is put on the page, succeeds.
-The second test, checking if the contentSnippet is put on the page, fails.
+My first test, checking to see if the title is put on the page, succeeds.
+The second test, checking if the contentSnippet is put on the page, fails for the reason explained above.
 If you would like to see all tests succeed, just uncomment line 72 in js/app.js as this line adds a dummy contentSnippet string to each entry.

 ### Additional Libraries